iheshime/ChinaTelecom-ESurfing-Gateway-HG260-Admin-Password-Algorithm/README.md

 console.log(testString.split("&").map(x => (decode(x))).join("")); // R1Da6xb3
 ```

-## 4.Code
+## 4. Code

 Download the decode.js and run it in your NodeJS command line and you will see the result.
-Edit that file to change the IP address if your ONU is not at 192.168.1.1,
+Edit that file to change the IP address if your ONU is not at 192.168.1.1 .

 :vulcan_salute: